 At any rate, it won’t be long before your new puppy is ready for his first real dog grooming session!

 That’s all there is to it!
-If you start getting your Weimaraner puppy used to these pre-grooming activities, your new puppy will just accept being handled by people, as being natural.
+Start early to get your Weimaraner puppy used to these pre-grooming activities.
+Your new puppy will just accept being handled by people, as being natural.

 And your Weimaraner puppy grooming will be a cinch!